maxmito/mms2FlexChat/README.md

 ## Deploying the Flex Plugin

-In the `flex-plugin` directory on this repo exists a Flex Plugin that allows the received media to be rendered properly and allows the agent to send files from their computer.
+In the `plugin-sms-media` directory on this repo exists a Flex Plugin that allows the received media to be rendered properly and allows the agent to send files from their computer.
 You can see a demo below of this plugin:

 ![image thumbnail](screenshots/thumbnail.png)